 Due to near total absence of training (compounded with absence of any technical qualifications prescribed for Cable TV networking) coaxial wireline segment of the networks could not meet this requirement since SKIN effect equalization was NOT engineered.
-On a 0-5 subjective scale, out of 106 analog channels, starting from 47 MHz(lowest end start frequency) to 862 MHz, about 20 scored 4, 30 scored 3, another 20 scored 2, 20 scored 1 and 10 qualified for 0.
-This result emerged from the phenomenon of SKIN EFFECT in coaxial cable transmissions and could NOT be improved due to lack of training and deliberate design in networks erected by Cable Operators (registered with Deptt of Posts are prohibited from performing any function of a DAS Headend).
+On a 0-5 subjective scale(5-DVD replay Quality, 4-Clear broadcast reception quality, 3-Tolerable and intelligible, 2-Annoying and 1- Audio only), out of 106 analog channels, starting from 47 MHz(lowest end start frequency) to 862 MHz, about 20 scored 4, 30 scored 3, another 20 scored 2, 20 scored 1 and 10 qualified for 0.
+This result emerged from the phenomenon of SKIN EFFECT in coaxial cable transmissions and could NOT be improved due to lack of training and deliberate design in networks erected by Cable Operators (registered with Deptt of Posts and prohibited from performing any function of a DAS Headend).

-HSPs draw the program mapping table in which Broadcasters wanted their programs allocated lower frequency slots for visibility of advertisements booked by them over most portions of the network.
+HSPs draw the program mapping table in which Broadcasters wanted their programs allocated lower frequency slots for assurance on visibility of advertisements, booked and aired by them, over most visible portions of the network.
 Hence HSPs got an opportunity for bargaining the mapped slot.
-That gave rise ONE to CARRIAGE FEE/PLACEMENT FEE and TWO opportunity to HSPs to barter their rates for PAY content in the ICO.
+That gave rise, ONE, to CARRIAGE FEE/PLACEMENT FEE and TWO, opportunity to HSPs to barter their rates for PAY content in the ICO.
 Thus Carriage Fee became a counterpoise for arbitrary increases in PAY content rates by Broadcasters.